 This is a proposition which is much more serious than a mere carelessness with the truth, or a little bit of tweaking it for a bye-election.
 It is an invitation to start a new state on a prospectus of lies.

 There can be no doubt that Scots should all choose the rational truth instead, and vote No.

 Peter Russell blogs at Planet Pedro!Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.